Starter Packs: What Over-Analyzing a Meme Can Reveal About Consumer Culture

 The other day, I went out to brunch in the Second Arrondissement with my friend Lizzy.
 In our search for real Brunch with a capital B, we ended up at Echo, which basically looks like it dropped straight out of Brooklyn or L.A, decked out with light wood fixtures and a menu with titles in English and food descriptions in French (don’t try to read it with a hangover, you’ll get a headache.)
 Before we even sat, I wasn’t shocked to hear that particular high, flat pitch of American voices.
 It turns out that Echo is actually known as "Echo, Café californien", as in owned and operated by Americans.

 So, we’re there, and we’re seated in front of another table of American girls.
-The waitress either personally knows them, or has just made friends with them, in that particularly way of Americans abroad.
+The waitress either personally knows them, or has just made friends with them, in that particularl way of Americans abroad.
 As I’m watching, I’m struck by how much these girls look like me - one of them is even wearing the exact same sandals as I am.
 Now, I’ve been in France for three years, I like to think I’ve adapted a lot to the local culture - including sartorially.
 I also have a few reasons to believe that these girls are just visiting (it’s a sixth sense you can develop.)
 And yet here we are, a group of young American women in a hipster brunch spot, and we’re all like little clones of each other - all straight-leg jeans and peasant blouses and Madewell sandals.
-We all ordered the pancakes, and a cappuccino, since those are Okay in Europe if it’s the morning.
+We all ordered the pancakes, and a cappuccino, since those are okay in Europe as long as it’s the morning, and we are proud to have the cultural capital to know that.
 One of us is sipping a LaCroix.

 If you spend a lot of time on The Internet, you know already what I’m thinking.